dstl/re3d/README.md

 ![Annotation Process Illustration](/annotation_process.png?raw=true)

-# Contact
+# Licences and Contact

+Each part of the dataset is licensed separately.
+For licence information, see the LICENSE file in each sub-folder for full details.
 If you have any queries regarding this dataset, please contact oss@dstl.gov.uk.